Inner well-being comes from the connection and harmony between our inner life and the outer world. In other words:

-The way to inner well-being involves acceptance of the world and transcendence (going above or letting go) of our everyday lives.
-Being engaged, being creative and other practices like meditation, rituals, and yoga help develop inner well-being.
+The way to inner well-being involves acceptance of the world and transcendence of our everyday lives.
+Being engaged, being creative as well as practices like meditation, rituals, and yoga help develop inner well-being.

-Also, your values, beliefs, principles, and morals help to define your inner self.
-Take time to consider what these are and if your behaviours and actions are in accordance and harmony with these factors.
+Also, your values, beliefs, principles, and morals help to define and express your inner self.
+Take time to consider what these are and if your behaviours and actions are in accordance with these factors.
 By cultivating creative values and principles like compassion, love, forgiveness, acceptance, trust, kindness, empathy, altruism, joy and fulfilment in our lives we help foster our inner health, and the inner health of others, and the world.